Web Site is Generously Hosted by

-Robert Combs (alias ASHBY?) was b 1749-1753 at Berry's Ferry, Shenandoah River, Frederick Co, VA; resided in Loudoun Co, VA from at least 1777 to at least 1779, resided in Fauquier Co, VA from at least 1781 to at least 1840 (probably until his death, said to have occurred in either 1842 or 1846).
-Robert may have married bef 1791, Sarah LINTON (undocumented DAR Files).
+Robert Combs (alias ASHBY?) was b 1749-1753 at Berry’s Ferry, Shenandoah River, Frederick Co, VA; resided in Loudoun Co, VA from at least 1777 to at least 1779, resided in Fauquier Co, VA from at least 1781 to 1842 when he died on 12 May.
+Robert may have married by 1787, Sarah LINTON (undocumented DAR Files).
 He appears to have been a natural son of Joseph Combs II of Stafford, Frederick and Loudoun Cos, VA (Loudoun Co, VA Tax Lists, 1790 Fauquier Co, VA Deeds), possibly by Sarah ASHBY (1758 Frederick Co VA Court Minutes).
+His wife Sarah is listed as a LINTON in DAR lineages, and they named a daughter Jane Linton Combs, a daughter Ann L Combs, and their son Burr Combs named a son John Linton Combs.
+Robert and Sarah also lived on land that had been conveyed in trust for the benefit of William Linton or his heirs.

 Important!
 Some assumptions are being made in this report which may be eventually disproved, most particularly that Robert Combs alias ASHBY of Fauquier in 1790 was the same as RW Robert Combs of Fauquier.
 A number of records are still needed to prove or disprove these assumptions, and also to attempt to locate some of the oral family histories herein such as those in the DAR Files below.